Background: Multifunctional Lipid Probes

 Synthetic Lipid Analogs: Powerful Tools for Lipid Biology

 The study of lipid biology has been greatly advanced by synthetic lipid analogs.
 However, it may not be immediately clear why such analogs are essential research tools.
 Unlike proteins and nucleic acids, lipids present unique challenges that make traditional genetic tools less effective in studying their function.
 In addition, synthetic lipid tools are designed to provide a defined composition of fatty acids and carbon backbones connected to a specific head group while genetic and pharmacological methods are more likely to produce a diverse group of lipid species.
+The lipid binding pocket of a protein might only in some cases be a great therapeutic target while the function of the lipid binding protein might well be.

 Why Lipids Require a Different Approach